arielesfahani/chinvat/README.md

 ### Monitor Traffic Flow

-Chinvat uses an isolated chain, you can monitor your DNS traffic without seeing the rest of the server's noise:
+Chinvat uses an isolated chain, so you can monitor your DNS bridge traffic without noise from the rest of the server:
 ```bash
 # View only Chinvat-specific traffic and packet counts
 sudo iptables -t nat -L CHINVAT -n -v